 They spend much of their time meeting with the people employed by the DOB.
 They know them, their quirks, and what it takes to get your plans approved so construction can begin.
 They’ve built relationships with them, and this will only expedite the process and get your project underway sooner rather than later.

-Expeditors can alleviate stress for you
+Alleviate stress for you

-Renovating is a stressful process and you’ll have enough decisions to make.
+Renovating is a stressful process, and you’ll have enough decisions to make.
 You’ll also probably have to go to work to pay for the renovation.
 You probably won’t have the liberty of ignoring your job or calling in sick for a week so you can wait in line as your workload piles up, only to try and decipher what’s needed to get a building permit.
 Leave it to the pros.

 Getting a permit takes the time you probably don’t have.

 According to an article in the New York Times from December 2014, the average wait from the time the building package is filed with the DOB and the time the expeditor meets with an examiner is 3.8 days.
 Note that this time is only for the initial meeting and not follow-up meetings.

 Because of items 1, 2, and 3 mentioned above, your expeditor would secure the permit more swiftly than you could.
 It means one thing: your project will finish sooner because it will begin earlier.

 Know that you’ll still need to be involved with the expeditor.
 Although your architect may recommend someone, if you choose to wash your hands of the process, he or your contractor may charge you an additional fee, which could be as much as 10 percent.